 Sensory seminars are offered at noon prior to each audio-described performance.
 These free seminars allow patrons with vision loss to feel props, set pieces, and costumes in order to give them a better understanding of a character's body type and personality, the spatial relationship of the set, and the time period of the production.
 Please notify the Box Office if you wish to attend the "sensory seminar" when you purchase your ticket for Audio Description.

-Autism-Friendly performances are theater experiences in which the environment and typical "rules" have been modified to accomodate individuals with autism and other developmental disabilities and the families and professionals who support them.
+Autism-Friendly performances are theater experiences in which the environment and typical "rules of attendance" have been relaxed to accomodate individuals with autism and other developmental disabilities and the families and professionals who support them.
 For a list of accomodations and Autism Program Sponsors click here.

 Tickets for patrons benefiting from the above Access Services and one guest are available at a discounted rate.
 To order tickets for our audio-described, sign-interpreted or open captioned performances, call the Box Office at 973.376.4343 or Group Sales at 973.315.1680.

 Accessibility programs are supported in part through the generosity of The New Jersey State Council on the Arts/Department of State, a partner agency of the National Endowment for the Arts, C.R.
 Bard Foundation, Fund for the New Jersey Blind, The Healthcare Foundation of New Jersey in cooperation with the New Jersey Theatre Alliance and The William & Helen Hoffman Foundation.